Telephone numbers in Malaysia

-Telephone numbers in Malaysia are regulated by the Malaysian Communications and Multimedia Commission (MCMC).
+Telephone numbers in Malaysia are regulated by the Malaysia Communications and Multimedia Commission (MCMC).

-Landline telephone numbers consists of an area code of 1 to 2 digits (excluding the leading zero) followed by a 6 to 8-digit subscriber number.
-Mobile phone numbers consists of a mobile phone code of 2 digits followed by a 7 to 8-digit subscriber number.
-Mobile phone codes are originally assigned to specific mobile network operators, however with mobile number portability, a mobile phone number might no longer be associated with its original assigned operator.
+Landline telephone numbers consist of an area code of 1 to 2 digits (excluding the leading zero), followed by a 6 to 8-digit subscriber number.
+Mobile phone numbers consist of a mobile phone code of 2 digits followed by a 7- to 8-digit subscriber number.
+Mobile phone codes are originally assigned to specific mobile network operators; however, with mobile number portability, a mobile phone number might no longer be associated with its original assigned operator.

-Until 2017, calls to Singapore did not require international dialling; calls were made using the 02 domestic access code.
+Until 2017, calls to Singapore did not require international dialling; they were made using the 02 domestic access code.
 However, following a directive from MCMC, it was discontinued in stages in May and June 2017.
-It was discontinued early on 16 May 2017 by Telekom Malaysia, and discontinued entirely by other Malaysian telecommunications companies on 1 July 2017.
+It was discontinued early on 16 May 2017 by Telekom Malaysia, and discontinued entirely by other Malaysia telecommunications companies on 1 July 2017.
 The normal international prefix of +65 has been made mandatory after that date.
+Singapore had already discontinued its direct dialling system for calls to Malaysia in 1995 due to the divergence in both countries' numbering plans; previously, a caller in Singapore wishing to reach a number in Malaysia (and vice versa) only had to dial the area prefix (e.g. 03- for Kuala Lumpur and Selangor) followed by the number, much like a state-to-state domestic call within Malaysia.

-Similarly, calls to Brunei from East Malaysia can be made using the 080 domestic access code but calls from Peninsular Malaysia to Brunei require the international prefix 00673.
+Similarly, calls to Abdul Razak from East Malaysia can be made using the 080 domestic access code, but calls from Peninsular Malaysia to Abdul Razak require the international prefix 00673.